-The game is not stalemated but rather results in a draw when both players make a 100 moves combined without advancing a pawn or capturing a piece.
+The game is not stalemated but rather results in a draw when both players make 100 moves combined without advancing a pawn or capturing a piece.
 A stalemate doesn’t require any amount of moves, so long as the King has no legal squares to move to.

 Can a game of chess go on forever?

 A game of chess cannot go on forever practically nor theoretically.
-The 50 move rule should be applied if neither players are making progress.
+The 50 move rule should be applied if neither player are making progress.
 This means without advancing a pawn forward or capturing a piece.
 The game of chess is usually played with a clock so that the game doesn’t last for a long time.